ObserveRTC/client-monitor-js/docs/TRANSPORT_QUALITY_DETECTORS.md

 The one piece of cross-tick state they do **not** get from the connection is the rolling maximum each measures a collapse against — the last ten seconds of the outgoing estimate, and of the arriving bitrate.
-Each detector keeps its own window, because that is a yardstick for a judgement rather than a fact about the
+Each detector keeps its own window, because that is a baseline for a judgement rather than a fact about the
 connection: nothing else in the library has a use for it, and a second detector wanting one would want its own length anyway.
 The bookkeeping is duplicated in the two files rather than shared, per [design rule